netinova/SPOMAP/README.md

 ## Acknowledgments

-- Built with using Java Swing
+- Built with ❤️ using Java Swing
 - Thanks to all contributors
-- Icons designed with SVG

 ---